Mathematical Foundations of Complex Tonality: Introduction

-For centuries, musicians and mathematicians alike have struggled with the challenges of temperament and tonality.
+For centuries, musicians and mathematicians have struggled with the challenges of temperament and tonality.
 The problem is that there is a paradox at the heart of Western music.
-This is the fact that no tuning system exists for keyboard instruments such that the harmonious intervals are perfectly tuned.
+The paradox is that no tuning system exists for keyboard instruments such that all the harmonious intervals are perfectly tuned.
 Here we propose a radical solution based on the notion of {\em complex tonality}.

-We begin with some basic terminology, leading up to a discussion of the just tuning system and its difficulties.
-On the keyboard, the white keys occur in groups of seven and are conventionally labelled $C$, $D$, $E$, $F$, $G$, $A$, $B$.
-Sometimes we complete the set by adding the octave $c'$ at the top and we have the eight-note scale $C$, $D$, $E$, $F$, $G$, $A$, $B$, $C'$.
-The significance of the octave $C'$ is that the frequency (the rate of vibration of a string sounding this note) is twice that of $C$.
-We refer to the interval between $C$ and $C'$ as an octave because there are eight white notes on the keyboard between $C$ and $C'$ (including the two notes themselves).
-Similarly, we refer to the interval between $C$ and $G$ as a fifth (since the interval includes five notes).
-The interval between $C$ and $E$ is a major third; the interval between $C$ and $F$ is a fourth; and we call the interval between $C$ and $A$ a major sixth.
+We begin with an overview of the just system of intonation, which originated in antiquity and was much studied in our era during the 16th, 17th and 18th centuries, reaching a high point in the work of Euler (1739, \!1774).
+We can define the just system as the totality of the various ways of representing tones by the vibrational frequencies of strings of various lengths, each such frequency being given by products of powers of the primes 2, 3, and 5 times some fixed frequency, which we call the tonal center.
+Over time, many different ways of choosing the twelve notes of the chromatic scale in the just system have been proposed.
+Our goal is to construct a complex analogue of the just system, with broad applications, based on the ratios of certain Gaussian integers, in such a way that some of the insufficiencies of the just system can be resolved.